-More spectators have watched the meet than any in the world except the Olympics and World Championships,
+it is said that In its 125 year-history, the Relays have hosted, more athletes than any other meet in the world. and more spectators have watched the meet than any in the world except the Olympics and World Championships.

-Jamaica has competed at the Penn Relays for close to 50 years, and during that time our athletes have made significant contribution to the success of the Relays,
+Jamaica has competed at the Penn Relays for over 50 years, and during that time our athletes have made significant contribution to the success of the Relays,

 The Relays present an opportunity to re-unite with friends and families.
 It provides for friendly competition among schools and is especially a grand display of national pride.